JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_15.md

 Conclusions: The absonite probably connects the finite with the absolute much as morontia bridges the gap between matter and spirit.

 ## § 6.
-Inception, Realization, And Consummation
+Inception, Realization, and Consummation

 In our examination of the nature and function of Transcendentalers, we have been using three words that are a little out of the ordinary — _inceptors_, _realizers_, and _consummators_.
 These words have been respectively associated with three other words — _beginnings_, _existences_, and _destinies_.
 These two groups of three words each are so used in the Papers.
 [UB 106:8.12](/en/The_Urantia_Book/106#p8_12) The concepts, suggested by these two groups of three words, are also designated as — _causes_, _intermediates_, and _finals_.